Video Resume: Will It Help You Get Hired Faster?

 The Future of Video Resumes

-However, there are challenges associated with video resumes.
+However, there are challenges.
 Applicant tracking systems (ATS) often do not support video uploads, limiting the submission options for job seekers.
 Employers may also have concerns about bias, discrimination, and the lack of a standardized format for evaluating candidates.

 Ready to create a video resume?
 Learn more here.